etzm/iscc-sum/docs/treewalk-spec.md

 ### 4.2 Base Treewalk Algorithm

-The base algorithm **MUST** return entries in each container in this order:
+The base algorithm **MUST** yield entries in depth-first order following these rules:

+1. **Process each container**: For each directory/container in the traversal:

-1. **Ignore files first** - Entries matching pattern `.*ignore` (e.g., .gitignore, .npmignore, .isccignore)
+   - **Ignore files first** - Yield files matching pattern `.*ignore` (e.g., .gitignore, .npmignore) in sorted order
-2. **Regular entries** - All other non-container entries in sorted order
+   - **Regular files second** - Yield all other files in sorted order
-3. **Sub-containers** - Recursively in sorted order
+   - **Recurse into sub-containers** - Process subdirectories in sorted order

+2. **Directory representation**: Containers (directories) themselves **MUST NOT** appear in the output.
+Only files within containers are yielded.
+The algorithm traverses into directories but does not yield them as entries.

 > [!NOTE]
-> This ordering ensures ignore files are available to callers and extensions before the entries they might
+> This ordering ensures ignore files are discovered and yielded before the regular files they might filter,
-> filter.
+> enabling extensions to process filtering rules early.

-The base algorithm itself MUST not process ignore file contents or apply filtering.
+The base algorithm itself **MUST NOT** process ignore file contents or apply filtering - it only ensures deterministic ordering with ignore file prioritization.

 ### 4.3 Reference Handling